background in physics

 In advising, I am currently the

-sole faculty member in particle astrophysics, leading a research group of six graduate students (with one more confirmed, and one more likely in the fall) and a comparable number of
+sole faculty member in particle astrophysics, leading a research group varying between 3-6 graduate students and a comparable number of

 I generally try to provide as wide a variety of research experiences to my students, at both the graduate and undergraduate levels.

 Our group has had generally good placement, including good post-doctoral positions and also faculty positions

 Our group initiated the field of experimental radiowave detection of cosmogenic neutrinos with the RICE experiment in 1995; after a total of 30 trips to Antarctica by KU personnel, it has since grown to a multi-experiment endeavor